lazell/jazz_music/README.md

 ![Lindy Hop](img/jean_lindy.gif?raw=true "Lindy Hop 1")

 #### Introduction
-Auto-tagging music genre has been explored numerous times in recent years using deep learning.
-Many of the attempts to classify music focus on a wide variety of music genres.
-This project embraces some of those music genre classification techniques and applies them to swing music  to tag dance style(s) which can later be used for song discovery and playlist recommendations.
+Auto-tagging music genre has been an active area of deep learning research in recent years.
+The LindyList, uses many of those same approaches, but instead of classifies by the most suitable style of swing dance from the five most common styles danced today.
+The prediction(s) can be used as a feature to improve song discovery and quality of of playlist and song recommendations.

 The LindyList is for jazz-era music buffs, jazz musicians, DJs, performers, social swing dancers and film/TV sound design.
 Dance-style knowledge would typically be acquired from years of exposure to a variety of jazz music and dances styles.
 With this project, I intend to make swing music discovery more accessible and engaging from the dancer’s perspective.

 #### The Dataset
-3000 unique songs, were randomly selected and downloaded from http://www.jazz-on-line.com/.
-The music spans a period between 1925-1959.
-Since dance style labels did not exist for this dataset, I manually labelled dance style tags (yes you read that right, it took me about 50 hours if you're curious).
-The data includes annotations such as song likeability and recording quality.
-For this reason the classifier is biased towards my own preferences and ideas about sub-genres in swing music.

-This totaled *1376* swing-danceable songs to work with for training and validation testing.
+The data set consists of 3000 unique songs, recorded between 1926-1959.
+Each was randomly selected and downloaded from [Jazz On Line](https://http://www.jazz-on-line.com/), a public domain jazz music website.
+Since labels for dance styles did not exist for this dataset, I manually labeling songs by dance style and annotating each song with notes on whether a song was swing danceable, whether it was particularly infectious, and whether the quality of the recording was good.
+Since I labelled the dataset myself, the dataset is undoubtedly biased toward my own in swing dancing interpretations.
+Out of the 3000 songs, 1376 were “swing-danceable,” and were used for training and validation testing.

-#### Audio Feature Extraction
+#### The Approach
+This project has two components:  the Ensemble model and the Neural Net model.
+To build a baseline to model, I first took the Ensemble model approach.
+I extracting from each song harmonic and;
-From the mp3s I extracted: harmonic & percussive tempo, beats per song, 12 pitch prominence scores, relative root mean square energy from each song for the basic ensemble model.
+percussive tempo, total beat count per song, 12 pitch prominence scores, and relative root mean square energy values.
+I then prototyped various machine learning models and compared for accuracy:

+• Random Forest Classifier
+• Gradient Boosted Classifier
+• K Nearest Neighbors

-For each song, I also generated multiple 30 second samples of the log-power mel-spectrograms for training the convolutional neural network models.
-The idea was to come up with a basic baseline model to for the neural nets to improve upon.
+From there, I generated multiple 30-second samples of each song and generated the log-power mel-spectrogram arrays to use as training inputs for the artificial neural network models:

+• Convolutional Neural Nets
+• Convolutional Recurrent Neural Nets

 ![Lindy Hop](img/mel-specs.png?raw=true "Lindy Hop 1")

-#### Classifier Modeling
-Machine learning models were prototyped and compared for best accuracy scores.

-The following methods were explored for the baseline ensemble model:
-* Random Forest Classifier
-* Gradient Boosted Classifier
-* K Nearest Neighbors

-The following neural net models were explored:
-* Convolutional Neural Nets
-* Convolutional Recurrent Neural Nets

-Certain classes were difficult to predict and the slow swing/ drag blues category was eventually left out of the neural net models due to too much variation in the sub-category.
+In doing so, I discovered that certain classes were difficult to predict and eventually decided to remove the slow swing/drag blues category from the neural network models since it had too much variability in the sub-category.

 ## Results